 “I saw you from the street and came in to say, you are beautiful,” he said.
 “Only that.”
 He turned and left.

 Not deterred by the fact that once he’d seen me up close, he’d beat a hasty retreat, I was filled with a Parisian-fuelled bonhomie.
 Of course I wasn’t the only one to appreciate the attention of a beautiful young man.
 Oscar Wilde did, too.
 In fact, it was his affair with Lord Alfred Douglas, a man 16 years his junior, that had caused his downfall.
 Douglas’s enraged father, the Marquis of Queensbury, had publicly called Wilde a sodomite.
 Wilde sued the Marquis for libel and lost, which led to his own ill-fated court case.

 In 1900 the Marquis died, leaving Lord Douglas a fortune.
 Here, in the sumptuous Café de la Paix, a debt-ridden Wilde asked Douglas if could have an income from the inheritance.
 Douglas refused and accused Oscar Wilde of wheedling like an old whore.

 Oscar Wilde in Paris – his final hours

-By now, ejected from the Louvre Marsollier, Wilde was living on the left bank at the seedy l’hôtel d’Alsace on rue des Beaux Arts.
+By now, ejected from the Hotel Louvre Marsollier, Wilde was living on the left bank at the seedy l’hôtel d’Alsace on rue des Beaux Arts.
 I’m not sure he’d recognize it today.
 Now it’s the intimate 4-star L’Hotel, the red marble pillars, muted leopard print carpet and small domed atrium more luxe than shabby chic.
-At the desk I ask the clerk if it’s true that the wallpaper in Oscar Wilde’s old room, number 16, is a replica of the original.
+At the desk I asked the clerk if it was true that the wallpaper in Oscar Wilde’s old room, number 16, was a replica of the original.

 “Oh, no,” replied the woman.
 “It is from his dining room in London.
 Because then this was a very bad hotel.”